 For many majors offered at FAU, study abroad can open the door to many opportunities (international business, for example).
 We live in uncertain and frightening times so the decision to send your student abroad is very personal.
 The support FAU students receive from the Center of Global Engagement as it applies to travel warnings and monitoring the global situation was paramount to me allowing her to go.
 The cost was the second factor as studying abroad is expensive depending on the type and duration of the program.

 To secure your space, students are required to complete the Study Abroad application and pay the deposit or service fee, which ranges from $50 to $250 depending on the type and length of the program.
 Click here to see the fees.
 These fees are non-refundable so make sure you have worked out the financial aspect before you pay the deposit.
 FAU students have the opportunity to choose from 50 different study abroad programs in over 20 countries.
 Some of the destinations include Australia, China, England, Italy, and Spain, just to name a few.
 I would recommend having your student attend one of the information sessions to learn about the different study abroad programs.
 The Center for Global Engagement can be found on the second floor in General South.

-FAU offers 3 different Study Abroad Programs: Faculty-led, Exchange, and Direct Enroll.
+FAU offers 4 different Study Abroad Programs: Faculty-led, Exchange, Direct Enroll and Third-Party program.
 A Faculty-Led program is a short-term program, ranging in length from 1-6 weeks.
 Students are abroad, but FAU faculty is there with them.
 In an Exchange program, FAU students are enrolled at FAU, but take classes abroad at partner universities.
-Finally, Direct Enroll study abroad allows students to directly enroll at one of FAU’s partner universities.
+Direct Enroll study abroad allows students to directly enroll at one of FAU’s partner universities.
 Finally, a Third-Party Program.
 This includes but is not limited to study abroad providers, other U.S. college/university study abroad programs, or a foreign institution abroad with whom FAU is not a directly enrolled partner.